aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Poison.md

 - The actor's `hp` is clamped from 1 to its `maxhp` (this implies it can't be lethal)
 - A yield of 0.75 seconds is set to happen after the method is done

+Exceptionally, the turn counter of the condition won't decrement if the actor has an `EternalPoison` [medal](../../../Enums%20and%20IDs/Medal.md).

 ## [HealConditions](../Conditions%20methods/HealConditions.md)
 This condition is supported by this method and it will be removed when called.